yielda-game/yielda-game.github.io/_posts/2022-08-17-deposit-summary.md

     <img src="{{ site.url }}{{ site.baseurl }}/assets/images/depossits.png">
 </figure>

-Once you have deposited to a **ponziFarm** game, the game dashboard will display a list of your deposits to the game just below your [Player Summary](/blog/player-summary).
+Once you have deposited to a **Yielda** game, the game dashboard will display a list of your deposits to the game just below your [Player Summary](/blog/player-summary).

 This list will track all of your deposits, giving your details of their performance as well as controls to let you withdraw your deposits at maturity or eject them from the game.